SallyClorinda/SallyClorinda/README.md

 - 👋 Hi, I’m @SallyClorinda
 - 👀 I’m interested in HTML, CSS, and JavaScript programming language
 - 🌱 I’m currently learning HTML, CSS, JavaScript
-- 📫 Follow my GitHub, and I will Follback You 😉
+- 📫 I'm a junior Front End because I interested in

 <!---
 SallyClorinda/SallyClorinda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.